mauderica/Project-Portfolio-Site-Module-2/README.md

 - go through project criteria for other to-dos
 - go through Udacity style guide
 - review the project submission page criteria
+- verify shorthand CSS properties were used where possible (see udacity style guide and understand when can use shorthand or not -- even if only specify one value).